 Blue Waters Kayaking (Point Reyes)

-Blue Waters offers take-away rentals (single and double kayak), classes, and awesome tours.
+Blue Waters offers take-away rentals (single and double kayaks), classes, and awesome tours.
 Get out of the city and enjoy kayaking in the gorgeous Tomales Bay.
-The bioluminescent kayak trip after dark is a life bucket list experience.
+The bioluminescent kayak trip after dark is a bucket-list experience.

 Ages: 13+

-Thanks to Sea Trek for sponsoring {510} Famillies!
+Thanks to Sea Trek for sponsoring {510} Families!